‘The Walking Dead’ Season 9 Location Photos Hint At Georgie’s Group Making An Appearance

 In Season 8 of AMC’s The Walking Dead, a new character, Georgie (Jayne Atkinson), was introduced.
 While the meeting was brief, fans of the comic book series the TV show is based on immediately started linking Georgie to the New World Order storyline.
 Now, as onset photos emerge of Season 9 locations, it seems fans might get to see more of Georgie and if she is actually linked to the Commonwealth group associated with the New World Order.

 When Georgie arrived and handed Maggie (Lauren Cohan) a manual that will help her reboot civilization, fans started speculating on which new group would be introduced as a result of Georgie’s arrival.
 The obvious choice is to link her to the Commonwealth, a group associated with the New World Order just being introduced in the comic books series that AMC’s The Walking Dead is based on.

 Using the assumption that Georgie is also somehow connected to the helicopters seen flying over Virginia lately and the fact that Georgie’s group are separate from those on the ground, such as Rick and Negan’s groups, it would seem likely that Georgie and the Commonwealth could be linked.
-Added to this is the fact Georgie seems intent on establishing a new world order.
+Added to this is the fact that Georgie seems intent on establishing a new world order.

 Now, images have emerged on Twitter that shows filming locations for Season 9 of The Walking Dead.